 Mitigation activities occur before, during, and after incidents.
 Post-disaster mitigation is part of the recovery process.
 Eliminating or reducing the impact of hazards that exist within the City and are a threat to life and property are part of the mitigation efforts.

 Mitigation tools include:

 - Detailed plans to mitigate future hazards

 - Land use planning

 - Local ordinances and statutes (zoning ordinances, building codes, etc.)

 - Structural measures

 - Tax levies or abatements

 - Public information and community relations

+- Contracts to include emergency component

 PREPAREDNESS